Tata Technologies, industry partners to set up common facility in EV domain

 Tata Technologies, industry partners to set up common facility in EV domain2 min read .
-Updated: 04 May 2022, 10:29 PM IST
+04 May 2022

 - A delegation of Tata technologies called on Punjab chief minister Bhagwant Mann on Wednesday